Code-Institute-Submissions/bandproject-1/README.md

 - [jQuery](https://jquery.com/)-Used for DOM manipulation

 # Testing
--We  provided an audio and video sections, where a samples of the Djs work is available to listen to or watch.
+- We  provided an audio and video sections, where a samples of the Djs work is available to listen to or watch.
 Works across all screens.
 Needed to remove a set width from Spotify section so would meet  basic responsiveness requirements.
 - About Text was disproportionately large had to style seperatly.
 - In gallery the images expand when mouse is hovered over them, images need to be clicked on for effect to work on smaller screens.
 -  a contact form was added, where clients can get in contact.
 Contact form isnt linked with anything.